prabureddy/lpu-chrome-extension/CONTRIBUTING.md

-# Contributing to React Native NetWork Checker
+# Contributing to LPU UMS chrome extension

 All work on LPU UMS chrome Extension happens directly on GitHub.
 Contributors send pull requests which go through a review process.